OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 This generates a little JavaScript in `__handlers__/libc.so/open.js`, which Frida injects into the process.
 The script traces all calls to the `open` function in `libc.so`.
 You can modify the generated script according to your needs with Frida [JavaScript API](https://www.frida.re/docs/javascript-api/).

-Use `frida CLI` to work with Frida interactively.
+Use the Frida CLI tool (`frida`) to work with Frida interactively.
 It hooks into a process and gives you a command line interface to Frida's API.

 ```shell
 $ frida -U com.android.chrome